nipreps/GOVERNANCE/org-docs/CHARTER.md

-# Charter for the [FIXME] Organization
+# Charter for the *NiPreps Community* Organization

-This is the organizational charter for the [FIXME] Organization (the "Organization").
-By adding their name to the Steering Committee.md file, Steering Committee members agree as follows.
+This is the organizational charter for the *NiPreps Community* Organization (the "Organization").
+By adding their name to the `STEERING-COMMITTEE.md` file, Steering Committee members agree as follows.

 ## 1. Mission